AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/guidelines/brands.md

 [!DNL Brands] can be in either a _Draft_ or _Published_ state.
 New [!DNL brands] start as _Draft_.

-You must [publish a [!DNL brand]](/help/user-guide/guidelines/add-guidelines.md#publish-brand) to make it available for asset generation by your team.
+You must [publish a brand](/help/user-guide/guidelines/add-guidelines.md#publish-brand) to make it available for asset generation by your team.

-Published [!DNL brands] can be edited (changes are immediately available), duplicated, or unpublished.
+Published brands can be edited (changes are immediately available), duplicated, or unpublished.
 Only published [!DNL brands] can be used to create and validate content.
+See [Manage brands](/help/user-guide/guidelines/add-guidelines.md#manage-brands).

 Deleted [!DNL brands] are archived for 30 days and can be recovered within that period.